Buckeye Legal Separation

 - The respondent spouse has physically or sexually abused the petitioner, a child, a relative of either spouse permanently living in the home or has committed domestic violence or emotional abuse.

 - The spouses have been living separate and apart continuously without reconciliation for at least two years before the petitioner filed for legal separation.

 - The respondent spouse’s habitual intemperance or ill treatment of the other spouse is of such a nature as to render their living together insupportable.

 - The respondent spouse has habitually abused drugs or alcohol.

 Working with a Buckeye Legal Separation Attorney

-Your first interaction with an Enholm Law, PLLC Buckeye Legal Separation Attorney will be a free consultation.
+Your first interaction with an Enholm Law, PLLC Buckeye Legal Separation Attorney will be a consultation.
 This will help you and your attorney outline your needs and devise a specific plan suited to your individual circumstances.
 You will also outline the important facts and legal issues of your case.
 Your Attorney and you will then meet to discuss the documents that have been drafted and the evidence that has been compiled.